How to prepare your sustainability reporting according to CSRD

 Why do we need CSRD?

-The goal of CSRD is to make it easier for companies to report on the social and environmental effects of their operations in a reliable way.
-CSRD also contributes to the EU's green contribution, a sustainable transition, and connects to the Paris Agreement.
+The aim of CSRD is to make it easier for companies to report the social and environmental impacts of their activities in a reliable way.
+CSRD also contributes to the EU Green Deal, a sustainable transition and links to the Paris Agreement.

 3 important preparations for CSRD:

-CSRD comes with a lot of changes, the following are considered some of the biggest:
+CSRD brings a lot of changes, some of the biggest changes are as follows:

 • Requirements for third-party review

-• The report must be part of the management report (not a separate report)
+• The report should be part of the management report (not a separate report)

-• The report must be presented in a digital format (XHTML) according to common standards in a future European database
+• The report must be presented in a digital format according to a common standard in an upcoming European database

-2. Gather the sustainability work on a digital platform
+2. Bringing sustainability work together on a common platform

 3. Review your work with goals and KPIs